ON THIS PAGE: You will read about how to cope with challenges in everyday life after your child’s diagnosis. Use the menu to see other pages.

 It is important that your child has recommended medical checkups and tests (see Follow-up Care) to take care of his or her health.

 Talk with the doctor to develop a survivorship care plan that is best for your child’s needs.

 For more information about survivorship, explore these related items.
 Please note these links will take you to other sections of Cancer.Net:

-ASCO Answers Cancer Survivorship Guide: Get this 44-page booklet that can help with the transition into life after treatment.
+- ASCO Answers Cancer Survivorship Guide: Get this 44-page booklet that can help with the transition into life after treatment.
 It includes blank treatment summary and survivorship care plan forms.
-The free booklet is available as a PDF, so it is easy to print out.
+The free booklet is available as a PDF, so it is easy to print.

 The next section offers Questions to Ask the Health Care Team to help start conversations with your child’s health care team.
 Use the menu to choose a different section to read in this guide.